 Plus, I wanted to walk on Wispers Lane.

 Slightly further along Wispers Lane, look out for a trail to the left which will take you alongside the road.

-Walk through the strange but beautiful woodland
+The strange but beautiful woodland

 Now, this is where things got odd for me (well the second place, after that long road that never seemed to end).